 All aspects of the connectivity and hardware are very approachable and easy to use.
 Once your initial connectivity is established things sync up naturally and with little bother.
 Alerts and communication points are very intuitive, and the directions are written in fairly straightforward language.

 With the Drive Fan Cable, you integrate the Drive Blower fan system for keeping your temperature where you want it.
 The unit blows at 20CFM, more than enough to breath life back to the fire when the temperature has begun to fall off.
 For charcoal or wood burning systems this is a great addition.
+For more on how the Fireboard 2 stacks up to other simaular Wi-Fi devices, see our full testing and results here.

 The full name of this unit is Smoke X4 Long-Range Remote BBQ Alarm Thermometer.
 It lives up to that name and then some.
 Bluetooth and Wi-Fi connectivity are restrictive in some ways and subject to signal degradation over long distances without being boosted along the way.
 ThermoWorks uses RF technology to offer an astounding line-of-sight range of almost a mile and a quarter, or two full kilometers.